Katla Ice Caves: How to Visit + What to Expect (2025-2026)

 Katla is the name of the volcano and it is covered partially by the Mýrdalsjökull glacier (and its secondary glaciers, like Kötlujökull, noted below).
 It erupts every 20-90 years and last erupted in 1918… meaning that it is overdue for something major.

-But, until then, you can visit the volcano and take this tour called the ‘Dragon Glass Katla ice cave tour’ with Troll Expeditions which will allow you to walk on the volcano, Kötlujökull Glacier, and around the area as a super jeep takes you to parts you would not be able to otherwise reach!
+But, until then, you can visit the volcano and take this Super Jeep tour to the Katla ice caves with Troll Expeditions, which will allow you to walk on the volcano, Kötlujökull Glacier, and around the area as a super jeep takes you to parts you would not be able to otherwise reach!

 What is a Katla ice cave tour?